ros2/ros2_documentation/source/Concepts/About-Composition.rst

 In ROS 2 the recommended way of writing your code is similar to a nodelet - we call it a ``Component``.
 This makes it easy to add common concepts to existing code, like a `life cycle <https://design.ros2.org/articles/node_lifecycle.html>`__.
-The biggest drawback of different APIs is avoided in ROS 2 since both approaches use the same API in ROS 2.
+The biggest drawback, having different APIs, is avoided in ROS 2 since both approaches use the same API in ROS 2.

 .. note::